File a DMCA Takedown Notice to Remove Scraper Sites from the Search

 PS: I’ve used my technology blog “www.techzene.com” as an example, but fortunately it’s not the site that got affected by Google Panda/Penguin updates.
 It was my affiliate site that got affected during the Panda reign.

-To find the list of websites that copied your articles, all you’ve to do is either use services like CopyScape or simply check manually.
+To find the list of websites that copied your articles/content, all you’ve to do is either use plagiarism checker tools like CopyScape or simply check manually.
 In order to check for duplicate content manually, just pick up a few lines from your article and perform a Google search with double quotes.

 Once, you found the websites that copied your content, go to Google DMCA page and file a DMCA complaint against the website.

 Remember to select “Blogger” in case if the website who copied your posts is hosted for free on Blogger/Blogspot.
 Else, select “Web Search”.
 Once the complaint is registered, you can track your DMCA complaints status in the WMT.

 Follow the Video Tutorial if you’ve any confusion related to filing a DMCA complaint.

 Do you want to remove duplicate content sites from search indexing, then do file a DMCA takedown request and let Google know that you’re the original author of the copied content so that Google could penalize the scraper’s website and pushes your site further in the SERPs.